Here’s Why We Think Xiaomi Mi 5x Is The Best Budget Dual Camera Phone.

 There is some bad news however.
 Just like the front facing camera, in low light conditions the back cameras gets defeated .
 All the images start to get all grainy and noisy.
 None of the bells and whistles that we’ve discussed were functioning.

-Now, lets get to know dual camera better.
-If you’re a fan of dual cameras; you aren’t going to get anything better than this one at an under $300 price range.
+Now, lets get to know the dual camera better.
+If you’re a fan of dual cameras; you aren’t going to get anything better than this one at a price range under $300 price range.
 The f/2.6 aperture telephoto lens works best as an optical zoom lens in day light but not so much in low light.
 It would rather just work as a digital zoom in dark environments.